GerhardOfRivia/GerhardOfRivia.github.io/_posts/2017_1_1-Holiday-Hack-Challenge.md

 ### Santa's Instagram

-Deep in the picture northpolewonderland.com
+Deep in the picture www.northpolewonderland.com

+`dig northpolewonderland.com`

 ```
 ;; ANSWER SECTION:
 www.northpolewonderland.com.
 3600 IN CNAME northpolewonderland.com.
 northpolewonderland.com.
-887  IN A 130.211.124.143
+887  IN A XXX.XXX.XXX.XXX
 ```

 We then asked Tom in the Tree house.
-"130.211.124.143"
+"XXX.XXX.XXX.XXX"

-"Tom Hessman - 130.211.124.143 is in scope, but only for downloading files.
+"Tom Hessman - XXX.XXX.XXX.XX is in scope, but only for downloading files.
 No other attcks against this host, or other deviant wiles!"

 `wget http://northpolewonderland.com/SantaGram_v4.2.zip`